AlasdairF/Titlecase/README.md

 ##Titlecase

 This is a production-quality package made for cleaning and formatting book titles, but it can be used for titlecasing anything.
+It is far better than any of the other titlecasing packages available at the time of writing.

 ##Features